Bo-Lennart/memory_game/docs/README.md

 To make a copy or ‘fork’ the repository:

-1. Log into GitHub and locate repository
+1. Log into GitHub and locate the repository
-2. On the right hand side of the page select the ‘fork’ option to create and copy of the original
+2. On the right hand side of the page, select the ‘fork’ option to create and copy of the original

 ![IMAGE ALT TEXT HERE](/docs/screenshots/clone_process.png)

 ## To create a Local Clone

 1. Under the repository name, click on the ‘code’ tab
-2. In the clone box, HTTPS tab, click on the clipboard icon
+2. In the clone box, HTTPS tab, click on the clipboard icon.
 3. In your IED open GitBash
-4. Changed the current working directory to the location you want the cloned directory to be made
+4. Change the current working directory to the location you want the cloned directory to be made
 5. Type ‘git clone’ and then paste the URL copied from GitHub
 6. press enter and the local clone will be created

 ![IMAGE ALT TEXT HERE](/docs/screenshots/fork_github_project.png)